Shailesh0209/Data-Structures/lengthOfLongestSubstringWithoutRepeatingCharacters.md

-Certainly!
+# Length of Longest Substring Without repeating characters
 Let's break down the provided Python code step by step using the example string `s = "abcabcbb"`.
 The goal of the code is to find the length of the **longest substring without repeating characters** in the given string.

 ### **Code Overview**